 There are several main areas of your elliptical that use grease to keep things moving along smoothly.
 Refer back to the video linked above, and inspect your elliptical.

-Grease is not often the root cause of a clunking noise, but can often exacerbate other issues in the system.
+Grease is not often the root cause of a clunking noise, not only in your elliptical, but also in other space saver exercise machines out there…but this can often exacerbate other issues in the system.

 Issue #4: Guide Rails Out Of Alignment Or Loose